kunukn/single-detect/README.md

 ![K Nearest Neighbor](https://raw.github.com/kunukn/single-detect/master/img/knn.gif "knn image")

 The origin in the center is the red color. <br>
+You can move the mouse pointer around and the neighbors will be updated.<br>
 The pink colors are the nearest neighbors and are slightly larger in size.

 ![K Nearest Neighbor](https://raw.github.com/kunukn/single-detect/master/img/knn2.gif "knn image2")